 - Monitors political, economic and social developments in each of the 17 remaining Non-Self-Governing Territories on the United Nations list, and prepares annual working papers on each Territory;

-- Provides substantive advice for the Special Committee and the 4th Committee of the General Assembly, where petitioners from the Territories speak about the concerns and aspirations of their people;
+- Provides substantive advice for the C-24 and the Special Political and Decolonization Committee (Fourth Committee) of the General Assembly, where representatives and petitioners from the Territories speak about the concerns and aspirations of their people;

-- Provides political advice for the Special Committee on visits to Territories, as well as for regional decolonization seminars held annually in the Pacific or the Caribbean, bringing together representatives of the Territories and members of the Special Committee;
+- Provides political advice for the C-24 on visiting missions to Territories, as well as for annual regional seminars held alternately in the Pacific and the Caribbean, bringing together representatives of the Territories and members of the C-24;

-- Maintains the United Nations website on Decolonization, in coordination with the Department of Public Information.
+- Maintains the website entitled “The United Nations and Decolonization”, in coordination with the Department of Public Information.